The Bankrate promise

 Mutual funds can be purchased through online brokers or through the fund manager themselves.
 But there are some differences between the way mutual funds trade and the way a stock or ETF trades.

+- Pricing.
 Mutual funds are priced at the end of each trading day based on their net asset value, or NAV.
 The NAV is calculated by adding up the value of the fund’s holdings, subtracting expenses and dividing by the number of shares outstanding.
 When making a purchase, you’ll receive the next NAV, so if you place an order after the market has closed, you will receive the next day’s closing NAV as your price.

+- Minimum investment.
 Most mutual funds have a minimum investment of a few thousand dollars and you can choose to buy a certain dollar amount of a fund or a specific number of shares.

-How do you sell mutual funds?
+How to sell mutual funds

 Mutual funds are sold similarly to the way they’re bought.
 Using an online broker or the fund’s manager, you’ll place a sell order and will receive the next available NAV as your price.
 Since mutual funds don’t trade throughout the day like stocks or ETFs, you won’t know the price you’re selling at until the trade goes through.